baguilar6174/node-template-server/README.md

 ### POST `/api/v1/todos`

 Creates a new todo item.
+You need to be `logged in` previously.
+This endpoint requires authorization because it is protected with AuthMiddleware.

+#### Authorization

+Bearer `<token>`

 #### Request Body